 As a talented student, you may have "all the right stuff," but have not yet been able to demonstrate that in your academic endeavors.
 Maybe it's your science GPA or MCAT performance, but whatever is holding you back, you need our program – and the field of medicine needs your gifts and skills.

 The DPMS program offers a conditional acceptance to Drexel's MD program.
-It is a one-year record- and MCAT-enhancer program.
-Other post-bacc programs may give you graduate science courses.
+It is a one-year academic record- and MCAT-enhancer program.
+Other post-bac programs may give you graduate science courses .
 Ours is different.
 You will take courses equivalent in pace and rigor to first-year medical school courses.

-In the DPMS program, our intention is to recruit the best and the brightest – those with the talent, dedication and drive to become outstanding physicians.
+In the DPMS program, we intend to recruit the best and the brightest – those with the talent, dedication and drive to become outstanding physicians.
 We know our students succeed – we've researched it!
-Our DPMS students do as well as, or better than, their non-DPMS peers at licensure examinations.
+Once in medical school, our DPMS students perform on par with their non-post-bac peers.

 DPMS applicants are not limited by geography.
 The program is available to students who are from socially or economically disadvantaged backgrounds.
 Admission criteria include:

-I'm delighted to have Dr. Leon McCrea as part of the DPMS team.
-Dr. McCrea is a family physician, faculty member and director of the Family Medicine Residency program.
-He manages our faculty mentorship program and works with us to provide positive DPMS experiences.
-In addition to Dr. McCrea, Thelicia (Le) Hill serves as our program coordinator.
+I'm delighted to have Dr. Rita Guevara, a DPMS alumna, as part of the DPMS team.
+Dr. Guevara is a pediatrician, faculty member and assistant dean of Diversity, Equity, and Inclusion.
+She manages our faculty mentorship program and works with us to provide positive DPMS experiences.
+In addition to Dr. Guevara, Thelicia (Lé) Hill serves as our program coordinator.
 Our Drexel medical student leaders serve as "bigs" (big sisters/big brothers).
 Each DPMS student has a "big" for one-on-one support and guidance.
 Our grads rave about that experience.